Abdul-Aziz026/Machine-Learning-Course-Theory-Fundamental./README.md

 ## why Machine learning getting so mush attention recently:

-i.
-The amount of data generation is increasing significantly and reduce the cost of sensors.
+1. The amount of data generation is increasing significantly and reduce the cost of sensors.
-ii.
-The cost of storing this data has reduced significantly.
+1. The cost of storing this data has reduced significantly.
-iii.
-The cost of computing has come down significantly.
+1. The cost of computing has come down significantly.
-iv.
-Cloud has democratized compute for the masses.
+1. Cloud has democratized compute for the masses.
-v.
-Notable successes in areas like:
+1. Notable successes in areas like:
-        a) image and speech recognition
+        - image and speech recognition
-        b) natural language processing
+        - natural language processing
-        c) recommendation systems
+        - recommendation systems
-        d) self-driving cars.
+        - self-driving cars.

 These success stories demonstrate the real-world applications and potential of machine learning, driving further interest and investment in the field.